🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Sam is excited to start her second season coaching with Park.
+Sam is excited to start her third season coaching with Park.
 She has lots of coaching experience including head coaching the SCA high school Jr team and assistant coaching multiple seasons along the way.
 With 12 seasons of playing volleyball under her belt, Sam has a wealth of knowledge that she is excited to share with the next generation of athletes.

 Sam is going into her first year of personal fitness training at NAIT and excited to embark on that new journey.